It wsa my experience of a dysfunctional team that got me in to Organisation Development work:

 - fear of conflict and not being in control.
 If you’re the leader who’s supposed to be in control, how will you know what to do?

 Reasons you need to take action now:

-The cost of failed recruitment?
+- The cost of failed recruitment

-Or the cost of sick days due to physical and mental health concerns directly related to the toxic working environment.
+- Days lost due to physical and mental health concerns directly related to the toxic working environment.

 We offer two high-impact and catalytic interventions: Purposeful Teams and Heart of Leadership.

 Both were developed by Worldsview Academy, a private South African company specialising in Organisation Development whose materials are ideally suited to the challenges experienced in both the private and the Not for Profit sector.
 Find out more about these interventions below.

 Purposeful TeamsTM provides space and an open process to help Senior Management Teams examine team culture and the extent to which elements of it are helping, or hindering, performance.
 We explore team behaviours, personality styles, team roles and norms.
 We reconnect people to the organisation’s Vision and Mission, and the Team’s contribution to achieving it and to each other.
 We end with renewed commitment to collaborative working and a transformed culture.

 (3-4 day intervention, rolling out across 1-3 blocs; 8-12 delegates drawn from a single management team)